ewarchul/cecs/cran-comments.md

 This is a resubmission.
 In this version, I have:

-* fix the forbidden URL in the documentation.
+* fixed the forbidden URL in the documentation.

 # Previous resubmission